alduccino/color-replace/README.md

+# Why this Fork ?
+This fork added the possibility to install the original code as a docker container.

 # Image Color Replacement Tool

 Free online tool for professional image color replacement.
 Replace multiple colors simultaneously, batch process images, and maintain quality.
 No upload needed - process locally in your browser.
 Perfect for designers, marketers, and content creators.